junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 *For I am the servant of you, Dean Winchester.*

 Shocked and stunned, Dean closes his eyes in unimaginable agony, letting the whole existence of himself shatter into pieces.
-Cass had once told him there are very few vocabulary in Enochian that express emotions and feelings, because angels don't have them and won't need them.
+Cas had once told him there are very few vocabulary in Enochian that express emotions and feelings, because angels don't have them and won't need them.
 So they don't have words for "love", or "hate", or "sorry", or "loyal".
-But apparently Cass managed to find the closest thing he could get, and carved it into the core of his existence, rewiring the built-in dedication to God into the unceasing following for Dean.
+But apparently Cas managed to find the closest thing he could get, and carved it into the core of his existence, rewiring the built-in dedication to God into the unceasing following for Dean.
 And the asshole whose name is Dean managed to crunch everything, ruin it all.

 If there is one way to say love in Enochian, this is it.

 If the reset button is still in there somewhere, this is it.

-Hands still holding Castiel's body so that he can look into angel's unfocused eyes, desperately wishing to reach inside, Dean weeps, "Listen to me, Cass.
+Hands still holding Castiel's body so that he can look into angel's unfocused eyes, desperately wishing to reach inside, Dean weeps, "Listen to me, Cas.
 Listen very carefully.
 I don't deserve you, ok?
 I see that now, you're too good and bright and kind and loyal for me." his voice breaks but he forces himself to keep going, "I don't deserve any of it, and you don't deserve to die, to - to perish, because of an asshole like me.
 If I'm the reason why your entire existence is going to end, then delete me.
 Delete all the memory of me and everything that causes you pain if it's what you want.
 Just, just return to the time when you are unharmed, in peace, happy.
 Complete.
 When you are still complete.
 Before meeting me.
 Please, for once, do this one thing for yourself."

 Dean leans forward, gives the angel one more tight grip, murmurs something only he can hear by his ear, and waits for the warmth to linger and words to sink for a beat.
 Then he starts to carefully disassemble the metal contraption.